klauer/epics-sumo-mirror/doc/reference-sumo-build.rst

                       Specify the name of the configuration file.
 If this option is not given try to read from "sumo-build.config" in the current working directory.
---make-config FILE    Create a new config file FILE from the given options.
-If
-                      the filename is '-' dump to the console, if it is an empty string, rewrite the config file that was read before (see option --config).
 --update-config FILE  Update options taken from the configuration file with
                       options taken from another file which must be a JSON file.
 Options from FILE overwrite options taken from the